rchl/graphql-bigint/README.md

-graphql-bigint
+GraphQL BigInt
 =============

-A wider integer type for [graphql-js](https://github.com/graphql/graphql-js) than the default 32-bit `GraphQLInt`.
+### A long integer type for [graphql-js](https://github.com/graphql/graphql-js).
+This implementation gives you 53 bits rather than the default 32-bit `GraphQLInt`.
-This implementation gives you 53-bit integers.

 ## The problem